 In-app video in particular isn’t as popular as estimated.
 Facebook, Twitter and Instagram?
 Sure, it’s as effective as ever.
 Users expect video on those platforms, and are much more willing to engage with it.
 A built-in video player on your app that plays marketing materials?
 That’s a dud.

 You know what’s not a dud?
-The iOS development team here at Codeclouds.
+The iOS app development services here at Codeclouds.
 We’ve got over 250 developers who can work magic with Swift.
 Whatever sort of iOS app you’re after, we’ve got people who can bring it to life.